 The Lead Partners are world-leading NGO’s involved in school road safety that have supported SR4S’s development.
-They facilitate the global delivery and oversight of the Star Rating for Schools programme as part of their own initiatives, and are available to support organisations interested in improving the safety of children and ultimately delivering 3-star or better pedestrian journeys to, from and around schools.
+They facilitate the global delivery and oversight of the Star Rating for Schools programme as part of their own initiatives, and are available to support organisations interested in improving the safety of children and ultimately delivering 5-star pedestrian journeys to, from and around schools.
 The Lead Partners can help you mobilise the speed management and infrastructure treatments to make this happen.

 Established in 1999, AIP Foundation works in partnership with local governments and communities around the world to address road safety through our five gears: Targeted education, Communications for change, Global and legislative advocacy, Access to helmets and Research, monitoring, and evaluation